drewbarontini/tmcss-slides/book.md

 }
 ```

 This is all well and good until we have a second `.nav` block that needs to be positioned to the left, or  even centered.
 Ask yourself, why is this navigation block being positioned to the right at `50%`?
 Is it because it's in a header.
-Well, you'll want some larger layout module to handle this, like a grid.
+Well, you'll want to use a higher-up layout module to handle this (e.g. a grid).